The board game Dominion

 Deck-building before the game or in it

-Dominion’s core concept is similar to that of “collectible” card games like Magic: The Gathering (1993), with one big improvement.
+Dominion is not a “collectible” card game like Magic: The Gathering (1993).
 In the classic way to play Magic, each player buys their own cards and builds a deck that they then bring to a game.
-Playing the game proves who did better before the game began, but it doesn’t do much else.
+Playing Magic proves who did better before the game began, but it doesn’t do much else.
+Dominion isn’t like that.

 Self-interest in the deck-building or “pre-game” phase of Magic leads dedicated players to obsess over “the metagame”, “paying to win”, and speculation about how the opponent is building their own deck and how to “counter” that before you meet.
 All of this discourages casual, social players, without necessarily pleasing dedicated players.